Group Incentives and Rational Voting: Pivotality and Voting

+Although figure~\ref{FigAsym.pdf} is only an illustrative example, it reflects the positive feedback induced in prize pivots when there are three or more $\mathcal{A}$-active groups.
+We examine this instability more systematically in the appendix.
+As the number of voters grows large, there are simple approximations for the pivots, as we next examine.

-\section{Asymptotic Approximations of Pivots}
+\subsection{Asymptotic Approximations of Pivots}

-As the number of voters grows large, there are simple approximations for the pivots.
-To derive these approximations we assume the expected number of voters, $n_{k}p_{k}$, is relatively large and the number of groups $K$ is relatively small.
+Outcome and prize pivots both arise and are of interest in settings with very large numbers of prospective voters.
+Therefore we use asymptotic approximations of the Bessel function to generate reliable estimates of pivot probabilities.
+To derive these approximations we assume the expected number of voters, $n_{k}p_{k}$, is relatively large.